jvegav/awale_game/README.md

 ## Game Rules and Interaction

 * Each player makes moves by typing numbers 1-6 when it is their turn.
-* Spectators can only watch the game and read chat messages.
+* Spectators can only watch the game.
-* Chat messages are stored in the room's chat history and can be accessed with `/chat`.

 ## Notes